 How long does Halloween candy last?

 Here’s a guide by type.
 (Note that this is for unopened candy.
 Once candy is open, try to eat it within a few months, regardless of type.)
+Also, if you keep chocolate in the freezer, it should last six to eight months past its expiration date.
 Speaking of type, can you guess what the most popular Halloween candy in your state is?

 Six to nine months

 Peanut butter cups, caramels, gum, and candy corn.
 Sensing a theme?
 Super soft, chewy candies, especially sticky ones, can go bad faster than others.

 Eight to ten months